Functional Fitness Solutions

 The Takeaway

-A career in dental hygiene causes us to move in ways that our bodies were not intended to move.
+A career in dental hygiene asks our bodies to work in very specific, repetitive ways.
 We can’t always avoid this, but we can train our bodies to be more resilient.

-So whether you call it a knot, adhesion, or trigger point…just rest easy knowing that you’re muscles aren’t all tangled up and you have options to release them.
-And remember, heated and hydrated fascia remodels best!
+So whether you call it a knot, adhesion, or trigger point…just rest easy knowing that your muscles aren’t all tangled up and you have options to release them.
+And remember, heated and hydrated fascia remodels best. 💜

 This post may include affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 If you buy any product as a result of following one of my affiliate links, I may get a small commission.
 You, however, will not be charged any more for your purchase.
 Please note that I only recommend affiliate products that I really believe in and that I personally use.